 The Institute is internationally known for its state-of-the-art, multidisciplinary research, and offers numerous opportunities to participate in research teams and leadership roles.
 Please see our current openings directly below for additional information and consider joining our growing team!

 Institute for Shock Physics (ISP), Pullman, WA

-We are looking to hire an experimentalist who enjoys hands-on work and problem solving in a fast-paced, research environment.
-The DCS research activities involve state-of-the-art, dynamic compression experiments that utilize X-ray and optical measurements on nanosecond time-scales to understand the response of materials at high dynamic stresses.
+We are looking to hire an X-ray Scientist, with a strong background in Condensed Matter Physics, who enjoys hands-on work and problem solving in a fast-paced, research environment.
+The location for this WSU position is the Advanced Photon Source, Argonne National Laboratory, Argonne, IL.
+The DCS research activities involve state-of-the-art, dynamic compression experiments that utilize x-ray and optical measurements on nanosecond time-scales to understand the response of materials at high dynamic stresses.